Andrea Jeremiah

-Early life
+Early life and education

-Andrea Jeremiah was born in an Anglo-Indian family at Arakkonam, Tamil Nadu.
+Andrea Jeremiah was born in an Anglo Indian family, in Arakkonam, Tamil Nadu.

 Andrea's father is a lawyer at the Madras High Court.
-She has one younger sister who lives and works at Leuven, Belgium as a research assistant.
-Jeremiah was raised near Chennai and went to National Public School and graduated from Women's Christian College.
-She has said that she was quite a geek and wanted to be a psychiatrist until she completed her 12th board exams.
+She has one younger sister and was raised near Chennai.
+She went to St. Joseph's Anglo-Indian Higher Secondary School, Perambur, Chennai, and graduated from Women's Christian College.

 Andrea learned classical piano when she was eight.
 At age 10, she was a part of a Jackson Five-style troupe called Young Stars which formed the base of her early singing and music composing career.
 She was also a theatre artist in her college and appeared in several stage plays organised by The Madras Players and EVAM.
 She was the President of the Student Senate at Women's Christian College.
 She also organised a company, The Show Must Go On (TSMGO Productions), to promote live art and artistes.
 Andrea said that as a college student, she turned down every film offer she got as she had no intention of becoming a film actor.